 Using these, I can create some posters for each construction with the steps to recreate.

-Geogebra was also a valuable tool for teaching transformations.
+Geogebra is a valuable tool for teaching transformations.
 Students were able to translate, rotate, reflect and dilate with ease and do it quickly.
 If you have ever watched students trying to plot and graph a single transformation, try using Geogebra.